kamccall/udacity-unityMLagents-continuousControl/README.md

 Each action is a vector of these four floating point torque values, corresponding to the torque to be applied to the two joints.
 Every entry in the action vector should be a number between -1.0 and 1.0.
 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.

 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.
-The environment is considered ‘solved’ when the average score is above 30.0 for the trailing 100 consecutive episodes.
+The environment is considered â€˜solvedâ€™ when the average score is above 30.0 for the trailing 100 consecutive episodes.

 The task is episodic.
 There were two possible projects possible, whereby a single agent is trained by itself, with the objective to achieve the minimum 30.0 score.
 Alternatively, a set of 20 agents could be trained at the same time, by paralleling the matrix computation required for calculations at every step of training.
 In that example, solving the environment requires achieving an average of 30.0 across all agents.